 In Mexico, we have enjoyed a long and mutually beneficial relationship with Pemex, the Mexican state-owned oil company, and one of the world's largest crude oil and condensates producers.
 In 1994, we began supplying Pemex with Rig Direct® services.
-In early 2018, we renewed our JIT agreement with Pemex for a further five-year period.
+In early 2018, we renewed our just in time agreement with Pemex for a further five-year period.